Costa Rica Global Business Entities Guide Costa Rica Limited Liability Company - Sociedad de Responsabilidad Limitada (SRL)

 Minimum number of incorporators / shareholders and residency requirements

-Two individuals or artificial entities.
+Two (2) individuals or artificial entities.
 They can be either a Costa Rica national or a foreigner.
+However, at the time of establishing the company, the incorporators must sign the Public Deed.

 Minimum number of directors (or other applicable officers) and residency requirements

 Managers.
-The SRL can be administered by one manager or as many managers as the Quotaholders Meeting establishes).
+The SRL can be administered by one (1) manager or as many managers as the Quota Holders Assembly establishes.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-There is no minimum amount, usually it´s a very slow amount, of 10,000 colones (around US $20).
-Only for specific companies that will deal with banking and insurance activities will require a high minimum stock capital contribution.
+There is no minimum amount, usually it's a low amount, of 10,000 colones (around US$20).
+Only specific companies that deal with banking and insurance activities require a high minimum stock capital contribution.

-Not specifically when submitting the Public Deed before the National Registry, anyone can do that.
+Physical presence is not required when submitting the Public Deed to the National Registry.
 However, all incorporators must personally sign the Public Deed.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

-A tax identification number is given at the Ministry of Treasury, however, when the entity is registered it acquires a legal or corporate identification number which is called in Spanish “cédula jurídica”.
+A tax identification number is given at the Ministry of Treasury.
+However, when the entity is registered it acquires a legal or corporate identification number which is called cédula jurídica.

 What is the title of the applicable company registry?

-Mercantile Registry of the National Registry of Costa Rica.
-(In Spanish, Registro de Personas Jurídicas del Registro Nacional)
+Mercantile Registry of the National Registry of Costa Rica (Registro de Personas Jurídicas del Registro Nacional).

 What types of information must be filed at the (company) register, and which of them will it be publicly available, e.g.: